Self-paced

 Step 5: Feature engineering

-In the previous steps we have started working with the data by eliminating duplicates, accounting for null values and even, to calculate correlations, transforming Sex and Embarked into numerical categories.
+In the previous steps, we have started working with the data by eliminating duplicates, accounting for null values, and even, calculating correlations, transforming Sex and Embarked into numerical categories.
 Although this could have been done in this step as it is part of the feature engineering, it is usually done before analyzing the variables, separating this process into a previous one and the one we are going to see next.

 Outlier analysis